Ryanair Boarding Process — Everything You Need to Know

 Cabin Bag Procedures

-Ryanair recently changed their cabin bag procedures:
+Ryanair recently changed its cabin bag procedures:

-- For a basic ticket, you are now only allowed to bring 1 personal item (cabin bag) onboard, and it must fit in the space under the seat ahead of you.
+• For a basic ticket, you are now only allowed to bring 1 personal item (cabin bag) onboard, and it must fit in the space under the seat ahead of you.

-- If you want to bring a larger cabin bag that will go into the overhead bin, you must purchase the right to do so.
-(Usually, this is done with a package that includes priority boarding as well.)
+• If you want to bring a larger cabin bag that will go into the overhead bin, you must purchase the right to do so.
+Usually, this is done with a package that includes priority boarding as well.

 Boarding Notes